MisterXY89/TUW-ML-3/README.md

 All necesarry steps, including preprocesing, training and evlauation are implemented.

 ## Requirements & Building
-As this project was implemented on an Apple Device using a M2 chip, we used the **tensorflow-macos** library.
+As this project was implemented on an Apple Device using a M2 chip, using a **Python 3.9.12** virtual environment.
+We used the **tensorflow-macos** library.
 If you are also a M-chip user you can install all required packages using:

 ```pip install -r requirements_mac.txt```